“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 Take some drops of Fennel Oil in the palms and rub over stomach and bottom of feet for improving Digestive System.

 8. Carrot Seed Essential Oil

-Carrot Seed Essential Oil contains antioxidants that help to build Immune System.
+Carrot Seed Essential Oil contains antioxidants that help to build Immunity.
 The oil is also used as an antiseptic.

 It provides bright and lustrous skin also.

 Take a dropper bottle.

 Add Carrot Seed Oil to it.
 Mix Geranium Oil and Carrier Oil.
 Shake well.

 Apply a thin layer all over the body and massage.

 It is an excellent antiseptic and a detox.